Cuisine of the Southern United States: Colonial era 1513 to 1776 and Antebellum era 1776 to 1861

 New Spain was in the present-day southern states of Florida and Louisiana.
 An article from the Florida Department of State explains the influence of the Spaniards in Southern cuisine: "The Spanish brought many foods to Florida (and the Americas) that are commonly eaten today.
 One major change to the landscape of Florida was the Spanish introduction of domesticated animals to provide favored meats, like beef, pork, and chicken!
 Olive oil and wine (brought over to the colonies in large earthenware jars) were essential staples for any Spanish kitchen.
 Fruits (like peaches, figs, and watermelons), nuts and beans (like almonds, field peas, and garbanzo beans) and spices (like saffron, cinnamon, and different types of peppers) were brought to Florida from all over the world."

 Southern American fried chicken have Scottish and West African influences.

 The British established a permanent settlement in Jamestown, Virginia in 1607.
-They brought their food traditions from London that influenced Southern cuisine.
-British cuisine has cured and aged ham and English bread.
+They brought food traditions from London that also influenced Southern cuisine.
+British cuisine used cured and aged ham and English bread.
 These foods were augmented in colonial Jamestown with North American ingredients.
-For example, the ham dishes in Britain became Virginia hams, and English breads became hot breads and other sweets.
-However, the predominant cooks in Virginia's kitchens were enslaved African Americans.
+As examples, the ham from Britain evolved into Virginia hams, and English breads became hot breads and other sweets.
+The predominant cooks in Virginia's kitchens were enslaved African Americans.
 Enslaved cooks in white plantation homes combined food traditions from West Africa with Native American and European cooking methods and prepared new dishes that influenced Southern cuisine, such as fried okra.

 The origin of fried chicken in the southern states of America has been traced to precedents in Scottish and West African cuisine.
-Scottish fried chicken was battered with seasonings and cooked in lard, later West African fried chicken added different seasonings, and was battered and cooked in palm oil.
+Scottish fried chicken was battered with seasonings and cooked in lard.
+West Africans fried chicken with different seasonings, battered it and cooked in palm oil.
 Scottish frying and seasoning techniques and African seasoning techniques were used in the American South by enslaved Africans.
 At Monticello in Virginia, President Thomas Jefferson noted how the enslaved prepared meals with the African crop sesame seeds.
-Enslaved people ate sesame raw, toasted, or boiled and prepared stews, baked breads, boiled their greens with sesame seeds, and made sesame pudding.
+Enslaved people ate sesame raw, toasted, or boiled.
+They prepared stews, baked breads and boiled their greens with sesame seeds.
+They made sesame pudding.
 European colonists used sesame seeds to make baked breads.

-In the 17th and 18th centuries, English colonists in Virginia came into contact with Powhatan Indigenous people and adapted corn into their cuisine and Johnny cakes, corn pone, and fry bread became a part of their diet.
-English settlers at Jamestown were not prepared on how to survive in Virginia's wilderness.
+In the 17th and 18th centuries, English colonists in Virginia came into contact with Powhatan Indigenous people and adapted corn into their cuisine.
+Johnny cakes, corn pone, and fry bread became a part of their diet.
+English settlers at Jamestown were not prepared to survive in Virginia's wilderness.
 Settlers experienced the "starving time" in the winter of 1609 to 1610.
 Powhatan people taught the English how to hunt, fish and grow corn to survive.
-The food and survival skills English settlers learned from Natives became a part of their diet and cuisine.
+The food and survival skills English settlers learned from Natives became a part of their daily lives.
 However, most Jamestown's residents did not survive that winter because of dwindling food supplies.